Adaptive singularity swap quadrature for near-singular layer potentials on axisymmetric surfaces: Introduction

-Another special quadrature method for three-dimensional problems is the so-called hedgehog method, also known as the line extrapolation/interpolation method \cite{YING2006247,Bagge2023}.
-In this approach, the layer potential is evaluated at several sample points, each maintaining a minimum distance from the surface along a line in the domain, to ensure sufficiently accurate evaluations.
-These sample values are then extrapolated along the line towards the surface.
-If the value of the layer potential at the point where the line touches the surface is accessible, it can also be included when forming the approximation.
-However appealing in its simplicity, the achievable accuracy is strongly dependent on the extrapolation distance, and the method's non-trivial parameter selection makes it challenging to use optimally.
+Like QBX, the hedgehog or line-extrapolation method \cite{YING2006247,Bagge2023} exploits the fact that the layer-potential field remains smooth even when the integrand is sharply peaked.
+The potential is evaluated by standard quadrature at off-surface points farther away along a line from the surface, and is then extrapolated toward it, optionally including the surface value itself when available.
+Although appealing in its simplicity, the achievable accuracy is strongly dependent on the extrapolation distance, and the method's non-trivial parameter selection makes it challenging to use optimally.

-An alternate approach for accurately evaluating nearly singular integrals involves replacing the kernel with a regularized version defined by a length scale parameter, $\delta$.
-This enables the use of regular quadrature rules, followed by correction terms \cite{TLUPOVA2019568} or extrapolating the values of a few regularized integrals evaluations \cite{Beale2024}.
-Typically, $\delta$ should be chosen so that the regularization error dominates the discretization error.
-In \cite{Beale2024}, a fifth-order regularization for the Laplace and Stokes flow layer potentials was derived.
-By appropriately setting $\delta$, an error decay near the surface of approximately $\mathcal{O}(h^5)$ was observed, where $h$ is the three-dimensional grid spacing that covers the surface.

-A promising method introduced in \cite{zhu2022}, and subsequently improved in \cite{jiang2024}, transforms surface integrals on boundary patches into a set of line integrals using Stokes' theorem.
-Although currently limited to Laplace layer potentials, this technique shows significant potential.
-For spherical geometries, an efficient quadrature scheme based on vectorial spherical harmonic basis functions was proposed in \cite{CORONA2018327}, offering an alternative for specialized cases.